oriolgual/reefpoints/source/posts/2015-07-15-color-and-culture.md

 ## It’s a mess.
 Where do we go from here?

 So we’ve seen examples of color meaning that contradict each other (which one to pick?)
 There are many more.
-We took time to look at them in order to become sufficiently scared of misunderstanding our users and then actually do our research.
+We took time to look at them so that we can be sufficiently scared of misunderstanding our users.
+This way, we’ll actually do our research.

-The formula is this: politics + cultural context + language differences + how important is color to the audience.
+The formula is this: add together politics, cultural context, language differences, and how important color is to the audience.
 This is how you know where to check for mistakes in selecting UI and brand colors.
 Always check your defaults and assumptions, and you’ll reduce the risk of a cultural #facepalm.